-First and foremost, it is the skill I best understand.
 With 30 years of experience in IT as a trainer, consultant, technician, developer, manager and director I have had the opportunity to see how all the pieces of IT fit together.
 I understand both employee and employer needs.
 I value the importance of finding the right balance of quality and function.
 I strive to create a “Diamond Database” of the best IT professionals.

 What Level Of IT Professionals Do I Place?